Spsk1313/hazel_cv/README.md

 The project consists of the following key files:

 - `index.html`: The HTML file defining the structure of the CV.
-- `style.css`: The CSS file providing styling for a polished and visually appealing presentation.
+- `app.css`: The CSS file providing styling for a polished and visually appealing presentation.

 ## Features